-We are one choir in six locations, and music creates the language that allows for an understanding between everyone.
+We are one choir in eight locations, and music creates the language that allows for an understanding between everyone.
 With the pretext of rehearsing common repertoire our children and teachers visit each other throughout the year, creating an atmosphere where lasting friendships are formed.
 Individual choir locations also perform in their communities on a regular basis, giving opportunities for their successes to be validated by those closest to them and to feel accepted in their community.
 These performances are often passports to institutions where our children and their families have rarely been engaged, and therefore provide opportunities for relations to be formed in a positive atmosphere.

 When our children leave their villages with their musical passports and come together on stage for performances, they integrate their individual successes in the pursuit of a common goal.
 By singing and performing together, they show audiences the positive atmosphere that is possible when everyone is valued.

 Because there will always be boundaries in life, but the more we cross them, the more successful we are together

 The demands of our current society leave very little free time for imagination, for being creative and for making connections with those around us, yet these are exactly the skills that will be most valuable for the next generation to be successful in the ever changing world around them.